Charted Waters

 Best Islands for Sunset Cruises

-Abaco Islands — Hope Town Harbour, with its candy-striped lighthouse, is one of the most photographed sunset spots in the Bahamas.
-Man-O-War Cay and Green Turtle Cay offer similar classic New England-meets-Caribbean harbor scenes.
-The protected Sea of Abaco makes for calm cruising.
+Hope Town Harbour on Elbow Cay, with its red-and-white striped lighthouse, is one of the most photographed sunset locations in the Bahamas.
+The lighthouse is still operational and visible from several miles out.
+Man-O-War Cay and Green Turtle Cay offer quieter harbour views.
+The protected Sea of Abaco makes for smooth cruising regardless of offshore wind conditions — good for guests who are concerned about chop.

 What to Bring